 A few weeks ago I helped out at the Darien Men’s Association Soiree at Weed Beach.
 The full menu appears under the menu tab on my website.
 The food was fabulous, Roberto and two other members of staff from Tokenize club helped out at the […]

 This recipe, together with the lentils recipe, was suggested by my sister in law, Avril, who has spent many years living in Spain.
 I thought it might be a little exotic for Darien but it proved to be the star of the show at the […]

-This is a fantastic combination.
-I first tasted this sauce at my friend Lynn Sullivan’s house.
-We were co-chairs of the wine tasting committee for the YWCA, a tough job but somebody had to do it, and always served dinner when hosting.
-The sauce was […]
+TUNA WITH LIME CILANTRO SAUCE, WASABI MASHED POTATOES AND BOK CHOY I first tasted this lime and cilantro sauce at my friend Lynn’s house.
+We were co-chairs of the wine tasting committee for the Darien YWCA, a tough job but somebody had to do it. […]

-This is the lunch I served for the January DCA Woman’s group lunch.
+Bangers and Mash or Colcannon (first published Jan 2015) This is the lunch I served for the January 2015 Darien Community Association Woman’s group lunch.
 I think I cleaned out Whole Foods as I left with 192 sausages.
 It seem a perfect supper to serve […]